kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ```

 ### Step 4.3 - ***Reset Switch and Test Discovery***
-At this point we want to test the routing, connectivity, dhcp and dns services as well as discovery mechanism.
-Paste the following into the 9300 target switch and watch the switch come up but do not intercede or type anything into the console after the reboot has started.
+Finally, we want to test the routing, connectivity, DHCP, DNS services, and discovery mechanism.
+Reset the ***c9300-1*** Target switch by pasting the following sequence into the console.
+We will watch the switch come up but not intercede or type anything into the console after the reboot has started.

 ```
 copy prep4dnac running-config